 His publicist Rosa (KateLynn E. Newberry, The Curse of Lilith Ratchet, Devil’s Junction: Handy Dandy’s Revenge) is watching the monitor for ghosts.
 Like Thomas though, she seems to miss the ones behind her.

 By incorporating tales from the building’s past with Thomas’s experiences, Widow’s Point avoids loads of expository dialogue.
 And it avoids the problems of having the film focus on one person for large stretches of time.
 The stories include an actress being driven to suicide, a man driven to kill an entire family and excerpts from the journal of one of his victims detailing the ghostly events leading up to her death.

 We also get the expected modern-day happenings.
 Thomas’s food suddenly becomes maggot-infested, tech gear malfunctions and a staircase seems to become never-ending.
 There’s even a thunderstorm.
 Widow’s Point does a nice job of handling these while not feeling generic.
 And it does end up going in an unexpected direction, one that I liked and wished had been a bigger part of the plot.

 Sheffer does a solid job as Livingstone.
 He’s on camera by himself a lot of the time and he sells the character’s crumbling mental state well.
 Right down to his meltdown towards the end.
 The rest of the cast is good in fairly small roles.
-The late Michael O’Hear (Lycanimator, Model Hunger) makes a brief appearance, as does one of the novel’s authors, Billy Chizmar.
+The late Michael O’Hear (Lycanimator, The Horrific Evil Monsters) makes a brief appearance, as does one of the novel’s authors, Billy Chizmar.